RedBearLab/Biscuit/README.md

 Requirement
 ===========

-1. CC2540 hardware (e.g. BLE Mini)
+1. CC2540 hardware (e.g. BLE Mini).
-2. To compile the Biscuit source code, obtain a copy of IAR Embedded Workbench for 8051 version 8.10 or latest Refer to TI CC254x development resources
+2. To compile the Biscuit source code, obtain a copy of IAR Embedded Workbench for 8051 version 8.10 or latest.
+Refer to TI CC254x development resources.
-3. TI CC254x SDK version 1.2.1
-   Due to the UART issue, currently not support SDK 1.3, we are trying to fix it with TI support
+3. TI CC254x SDK version 1.2.1 - Due to the UART issue, currently not support SDK 1.3, we are trying to fix it with TI support.
-4. UBL version 1.3
-   We make use of the new USB bootloader so UBL 1.3 code is required
+4. UBL version 1.3 - We make use of the new USB bootloader so UBL 1.3 code is required.
-5. If you want to program/debug the firmware with hardware (e.g. BLE Mini), you need a CC Debugger
+5. Besides using the bootloader, if you want to program/debug the firmware with hardware (e.g. BLE Mini), you need a CC Debugger.

 More Information
 ================

-1. Upgrade Firmware via USB Booloder
-   TI's reference design or BLE Mini have a button connected to P1_2 pin is for triggering the USB upgrade mode.
+1. Upgrade Firmware via USB Booloder - TI's reference design or BLE Mini have a button connected to P1_2 pin is for triggering the USB upgrade mode.
 Press and hold the button, connect to a Windows PC, it will show a Mass Storage Drive, you can delete the old firmware and drag the new firmware to it.

-2. USB Boot Loader
-   USB boot loader which is different from typical implementation, please refer to TI's document "Universal Boot Loader for SOC-8051 by USB-MSD Developer's Guide.pdf" and their sample project "HostTestApp" in their latest BLE SDK v1.3
+2. USB Boot Loader - USB boot loader which is different from typical implementation, please refer to TI's document "Universal Boot Loader for SOC-8051 by USB-MSD Developer's Guide.pdf" and their sample project "HostTestApp" in their latest BLE SDK v1.3

 3. TI CC2540 Wiki (resources and other related information for the CC2540 SoC) http://processors.wiki.ti.com/index.php/Category:BluetoothLE